cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Learning Scientific Programming with Python.][python]
 The course textbook for my undergraduate Python classes (Newcastle students, feel free to message me for access to course materials).
 Textbook should be available through Newcastle University library.

+[Scientific computing resources.][newcastlerse]
+Collection of workshops delivered by the Newcastle RSE team, including git, python and unix.

 [Linux Command Line for Beginners.][linux]
 Feel free to send me other linux tutorials that you find useful.

 [Getting started with Conda.][conda]
 Official tutorial for getting started with Conda environment and package management.
 See also the [pip][pip] Python package manager.